 January 27, 2014 ~ Singer, songwriter Pete Seeger passed away in New York, New York, USA ~ Member of the Almanac Singers.
 Member of pivotal folk outfit the Weavers, known for The Hammer Song and for their 1950 hit recording Goodnight Irene.
 As a solo artist Seeger would become one of the premier folk singers and prolific songwriters of the 1960s, perhaps best known for penning and first recording Where Have All The Flowers Gone which would be covered by well over 150 artists including Bobby Darin, Eddy Arnold, Johnny Rivers, Harry Belafonte, Joan Baez, and Earth Wind & Fire ~ Seeger was born in 1919

-January 27, 2012 ~ Kathryn Elizabeth Wimp, commonly known as jazz singer Kay Davies, passed away in Apopka, Florida, USA ~ Best known for her tenure, from 1944 to 1950, with Duke Ellington ~ Wimp was born in 1920
+January 27, 2012 ~ Kathryn Elizabeth Wimp, commonly known as jazz singer Kay Davis, passed away in Apopka, Florida, USA ~ Best known for her tenure, from 1944 through 1950, with Duke Ellington including on tours of the UK and Europe, and notably the 1948 Carnegie Hall concert where she premiered Lush Life.
+Wimp retired from music by the early 1950s ~ Wimp was born in 1920

-January 27, 2006 ~ Singer, producer, songwriter Gene McFadden passed away in Philadelphia, Pennsylvania, USA ~ First teamed up with John Whitehead in the 1960s forming the Epsilons, a group which eventually toured with Otis Redding.
+January 27, 2006 ~ R&B, soul singer, producer, songwriter Gene McFadden passed away in Philadelphia, Pennsylvania, USA ~ First teamed up with John Whitehead in the 1960s forming the Epsilons, a group which eventually toured with Otis Redding.
 The duo would later help define Philly soul, writing and producing numerous hits for others, including Back Stabbers for the O'Jays, Wake Up Everybody (Part 1) for Harold Melvin & the Blue Notes, and I'll Always Love My Mama for the Intruders.
-Also known for their own hit, 1979's Ain't No Stoppin' Us Now ~ McFadden was born in 1949
+The duo also scored a Billboard R&B charttopper on their own with Ain't No Stoppin' Us Now, released in 1979 ~ McFadden was born in 1949

 January 27, 2000 ~ Classical, jazz pianist, composer Friedrich Gulda passed away in Steinbach-am-Attersee, Austria ~ Revered interpreter of the works of Wolfgang Amadeus Mozart and Ludwig van Beethoven.
-Also known as a jazz pianist, collaborated with Cecil Taylor, Barre Phillips, Ursula Anders, John Surman, Albert Mangelsdorff, Stu Martin, Fritz Pauer, and others ~ Gulda was born in 1930
+Also known as a jazz pianist, collaborated with Cecil Taylor, Barre Phillips, Ursula Anders, John Surman, Albert Mangelsdorff, Stu Martin, and Fritz Pauer ~ Gulda was born in 1930

 January 27, 1991 ~ Singer, guitarist, songwriter Dylan Guthro born ~ Son of singer Bruce Guthro.
 Dylan released his solo debut album, All That's True, in 2012.
 In 2015 formed the trio Port Cities with fellow Halifax singers Carleton Stone and Breagh MacKinnon.
 Has served as producer and songwriter for acts such as Quake Matthews, Neon Dreams, Tim Chaisson, Ria Mae, Donovan Woods, Maura Whitman, Walker Hayes, Banners, and others